prometheus.yml

 MetricTypeLabelsDescription

 firnflow_query_duration_seconds Histogram namespace, query_type End-to-end query latency through the cache-aside path, including serialisation.
-The query_type label is vector, fts, or hybrid.
+The query_type label is vector, multivector, fts, or hybrid.

 firnflow_write_duration_seconds Histogram namespace Upsert or delete latency, including cache invalidation time.